|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The Code provides a disruption clause, prohibiting “[i]ntentional obstruction or disruption of any University sponsored function, including disciplinary proceedings held in accordance with these regulations.”

-Following the “rape-chant” incident involving SMUSA leaders, on September 6, 2013, SMU announced it would be hearing disciplinary charges against two students involved in the chants, alleging that they had violated section 7(b) of the Student Code of Conduct.
+On September 6, 2013, following the “rape-chant” scandal involving Saint Mary’s University Students’ Association leaders, SMU announced it would be hearing disciplinary charges against two students involved in the chants, alleging that they had violated section 7(b) of the Student Code of Conduct.
 SMU’s statement reads:

 Two student organizers will face a disciplinary hearing following an orientation week event involving a sexually inappropriate chant at Saint Mary’s University.
 A formal complaint was received Friday, September 6.
 The complaint alleges violations of the Student Code of Conduct for the use of abusive or offensive language or gestures at University sponsored functions…As per University policy, the names of the individuals involved will not be released.